stormjoannes/MAIR_1/assignment_1a/README.md

 # Methods in AI Research Assignment 1
-This repository contains the code for the first assignment of the Methods in AI Research course at the University of Amsterdam.
-The assignment consists of implementing a simple neural network from scratch and training it on the MNIST dataset.\
+This repository contains the code for the first assignment of the Methods in AI Research course at the University of Utrecht The assignment consists of implementing a simple neural network from scratch and training it on a dialoge dataset.\
 It contains the two rule based baseline models in file `baselines.py`.
 The keywords for these baselines are located in `keywords.json`.